maciekstrach01/Portal_for_local_announcements/backend/README.md

 Before you begin, ensure you have the following requirements met:

-- **Java 23:** Confirm that you have Java 23 installed.
-You can verify this by running the following command:
+- **JDK 21:** Make sure Java Development Kit (JDK) version 21 is installed.
+You can verify by running the following command:
 ```
 java -version
 ```
+If not installed, download and install it from [Oracle JDK 21](https://www.oracle.com/pl/java/technologies/downloads/#java21).

-- **Apache Maven:** Ensure Apache Maven is installed to manage dependencies and build the application.
-You can check by running:
+- **Apache Maven 3+:** Maven is required to manage project dependencies and build the application.
+Verify Maven installation by running:
 ```
 mvn -v
 ```
+If Maven is not installed, refer to [Maven Installation Guide](https://maven.apache.org/install.html).

 ## Getting Started